 CAROL LEONE – UNITED STATES

-American pianist Carol Leone is active as a soloist and chamber musician, appearing throughout the United States, Europe and Asia.
-A successful recording artist, Leone can be heard on MSR Classics, Gasparo, Crystal, and Augusta Read Thomas labels.
+American pianist Carol Leone is active as a soloist and chamber musician, appearing throughout the United States, Europe, and Asia.
+A successful recording artist, she can be heard on MSR Classics, Gasparo, Crystal, and Augusta Read Thomas labels.
 Her recording, Change of Keys on MSR Classics garnered two 2016 Silver Global Awards.
-Leone has been a top prize-winner in piano competitions, including the National Beethoven Sonata Piano competition.
+Carol has been a top prize-winner in piano competitions, including the National Beethoven Sonata Piano competition.
 She has performed regularly with the Grammy®-nominated contemporary music ensemble Voices of Change.